wanghaisheng/responsive-landing-page-starter/content/blog/en/create-your-first-chrome-extension-in-javascript-to-hide-your-api-keys.md

 }
 ```

-## Create the `index.js` File
+## Create the bootstrap file

 From your terminal create the `index.js` file.
 On a Unix machine, you can do so by typing `touch index.js`.

 In order to have a chrome extension, you can create a simple function and it will be applied to the browser once you import it.